wanghongfei/ButterFly/README.md

 ## ButterFly
 ButterFly is a command-line arguments parser that supports multiple standards.
+Java 8 is required.

 ### Usage
 ```